 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-The minimum liability coverage limits required in Louisiana are:
+The required minimum amounts of liability car insurance coverage in Louisiana are:

 Car Insurance Cancellation